SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-cli.md

 ---
 id: live-tail-cli
 title: Live Tail CLI
+description: The Live Tail Command Line Interface (CLI) is a standalone application that allows you to start and use a Live Tail session from the command line.
 ---

 The Live Tail Command Line Interface (CLI) is a standalone application that allows you to start and use a Live Tail session from the command line.